cosmos72/schemesh/doc/lineedit/ansi.md

 # prompt customization

+Two prompts can be customized: `prompt0` and `prompt`.

+The first one i.e. `prompt0` is displayed immediately **above** user input, the second one i.e. `prompt` is displayed immediately **to the left** of user input.

-prompt can be customized using two alternative mechanisms:
+Both prompts must **not** contain newlines or other control codes that move the cursor, and they can be customized using two alternative mechanisms:

-1. by setting the environment variable `$SCHEMESH_PS1`, which is mostly compatible with bash PS1 as described in section "PROMPTING" of `man bash` and available online at https://www.man7.org/linux/man-pages//man1/bash.1.html#PROMPTING
+1. by setting the environment variables `$SCHEMESH_PS0` or `$SCHEMESH_PS1`, which are mostly compatible with bash PS1 as described in section "PROMPTING" of `man bash` and available online at https://www.man7.org/linux/man-pages//man1/bash.1.html#PROMPTING

 2. by registering a user-defined function that will be executed each time schemesh needs to draw the prompt.
    Such function must accept a single `lctx` argument and can update the prompt stored into `lctx` as it sees fit.

-Such a prompt-updating function can be registered into schemesh by calling `(linectx-prompt-proc MY-PROCEDURE)`
+Such a prompt-updating functions can be registered into schemesh by calling
+- `(linectx-prompt0-proc MY-PROCEDURE)` to customize `prompt0`
+- `(linectx-prompt-proc MY-PROCEDURE)` to customize `prompt`

-The registered function can run arbitrary Scheme code, and can also launch external commands (possibly slow, but supported) either with Chez Scheme function `(open-process-ports)` or with schemesh facilities for running jobs and capturing their output, as for example `(sh-run/string)`.
+Each registered function can run arbitrary Scheme code, and can also launch external commands (possibly slow, but supported) either with Chez Scheme function `(open-process-ports)` or with schemesh facilities for running jobs and capturing their output, as for example `(sh-run/string)`.